CardiacModelling/fickleheart-method-tutorials/action-potential-models/README.md

 ### TODO

 - For #2 above, can also try history matching type of method?
-Though doubt will make a difference.
+Though doubt this will make a difference.
 - Run MCMC, to show we are 'confident' wrongly.
 - Do `current` prediction.